se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 2. **Opinionated Framework** - Angular enforces developers to follow a structure when designing the application.
 While libraries like React allow engineers the freedom to choose any third party library to integrate into their application.

     [source](https://www.altexsoft.com/blog/engineering/the-good-and-the-bad-of-angular-development/)

+## What are the different versions of Angular?

+There have been 6 versions of Angular so far.
+AngularJS, the first version, was released in 2010.
+Angular2, Angular4, Angular5, Angular6 and Angular7 are the more recent versions.
+Each version has new enhancements as Google provides new updates in the framework periodically.

+The differences between the various versions can be better understood from [this](https://www.simplilearn.com/angularjs-vs-angular-2-vs-angular-4-differences-article) article.

 ### Angular when compared with other popular frontend frameworks

-There are many frontend frameworks and libraries out there that developers prefer over Angular. <a href="https://reactjs.org/">React</a>, a Javascript library, and <a href="https://vuejs.org/">Vue</a>, a Javascript framework, are two such examples.
+There are many frontend frameworks and libraries out there that developers may prefer over Angular. <a href="https://reactjs.org/">React</a>, a Javascript library, and <a href="https://vuejs.org/">Vue</a>, a Javascript framework, are two such examples.

-Choosing a tech stack sometimes becomes a tedious task as you need to take every factor into consideration including budget, time, app size, end-users, project objectives, and resources.
+Choosing a tech stack can become a tedious task as you need to take every factor into consideration including budget, time, app size, end-users, project objectives, and resources.

 React is a popular Javascript library, open sourced by Facebook.
-The ease of learning React is a key advantage that it has.
+The ease of learning React is a key advantage.
 React provides more flexibility to developers as it allows integration of third party libraries.
 It also has a good set of developer tools that helps in debugging.
 Similarly, Vue offers us some advantages, like flexibility, simplistic structure and ease of integration.

 Every framework/library has its own pros and cons.
 The framework/library you choose depends on the requirements of the application.
-There are many great tools for developers to choose from.
 Below are a few resources to help you get a brief introduction to these frameworks/libraries.

 1. [React vs Angular vs Vue](https://medium.com/@TechMagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) - A brief comparison between the three most popular frontend tools.
 2. [Why use Vue](https://medium.com/@brainmobi/advantages-of-using-vue-js-for-your-web-applications-7e460cadfffc) - Advantages of using Vue.